gabldotink/sharkive.old/readme.md

 ![sharkive](./sharkive.svg)

-`sharkive` is a shell script to easily upload stuff to the Internet Archive, or just download it locally to archive it.
+`sharkive` is a `bash` script to easily upload stuff to the Internet Archive, or just download it locally to archive it.

-`sharkive`, as a shell script, relies on plugin applications to add functionality to the software.
+`sharkive`, as a `bash` script, relies on plugin applications to add functionality to the software.
 After they're installed, they can be used to download files to your computer or some other device;
 these files can then be uploaded to the Internet Archive to preserve, or you can keep them.